dipranjan/opensourcemlbook/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 number of ways to compute, approximate, and learn $v_\pi$ .
 We call diagrams like those shown in the above figure as backup diagrams because they diagram relationships that form the basis of the update or backup operations that are at the heart of reinforcement learning methods.
 These operations transfer value information back to a state (or a state–action pair) from its successor states (or state–action pairs).
-We use backup diagrams throughout the book to provide graphical summaries of the algorithms we discuss.
+We use backup diagrams throughout the chapter to provide graphical summaries of the algorithms we discuss.
 (Note that unlike transition graphs, the state nodes of backup diagrams do not necessarily represent distinct states; for example, a state might be its own successor.
 We also omit explicit arrowheads because time always flows downward in a backup diagram.)